Novato, California: Culture

+In the summer, Novato's Parks and Recreation Department hosts a summer concert series, featuring eight free concerts at the Hamilton Amphitheater and the Novato Civic Green.
+Each June, Novato produces the Novato Art Wine & Music Festival, featuring two music stages, 200 arts and crafts booths, wine and beer booths, and a kids section with games.
+Other popular Novato events include Rock the Block, a series of concerts on Grant Avenue in the summer, Safe Trick or Treat each Halloween, the annual Christmas Tree Lighting on Sherman Avenue, and the annual Bouncy Ball New Year on Machin Avenue, where 24,000 bouncy balls are dropped from a fire engine ladder for children to catch.

+Novato was home to the now closed Space Station Museum which ran from October 7, 2011 until 2020.
+During the years of activity, the museum held yearly Space Festivals with numeral guests, organizations, speakers, displays, and more.
+Past guest speakers include Apollo 12 astronaut Richard F. Gordon Jr., Apollo 15 Command Module Pilot Alfred Worden, Apollo 16 Moonwalker Charles Duke, Aerospace Surgeon Yvonne Cagle, several Space Shuttle astronauts including Daniel W. Bursch, Steven Smith, Millie Hughes-Fulford, Rhea Seddon, Robert Lee Gibson, Jerry Ross, Gregory Harold Johnson.

 Education

 Novato is served by the Novato Unified School District.
-Notable public high schools include Novato High School and San Marin High School.
+The public high schools are Novato High School and San Marin High School.
+These schools offer two specialized programs.
+Students from Marin County and surrounding counties may apply for acceptance to the Marin School of the Arts, on the Novato High School campus, or STEM Marin, on the San Marin High School campus.
 Novato Charter School is a charter school in Novato.
+Novato is also home to the Indian Valley Campus of College of Marin.

 Transportation

 Major highways in Novato include U.S. Route 101 and California State Route 37, and major roads in Novato include Atherton Avenue, Novato Boulevard, San Marin Drive, and Ignacio Boulevard.

 Sonoma–Marin Area Rail Transit (SMART) operates three commuter rail stations in Novato: San Marin / Atherton station, Hamilton station, and Novato Downtown station.
 Novato is also served by several bus routes of Golden Gate Transit and Marin Transit, with a transit center in the downtown area, which serves 2 Golden Gate Transit routes and 6 Marin Transit routes.